cyucelen/mazeGenerator/README.md

 mazeGenerator uses ncurses library to render characters on terminal screen and uses Recursive Backtracker algorithm to generate the Maze.

 ### Changing the Grid Size
-You can change the size of the maze by changing GRIDWITH and GRIDHEIGHT variables in global.cpp file and compile.
+You can change the size of the maze by changing GRIDWIDTH and GRIDHEIGHT variables in global.cpp file and compile.
 (Default 20x20)

 ### Installing Dependency for Compile this project